-Honestly, a cheese and charcuterie board is the fastest, easiest and most impressive way to pull off a stress free appetizer.
+Whether you call it a cheese and charcuterie board or a grazing board, it is the fastest, easiest and most impressive way to pull off a stress free appetizer.
 No cooking involved!

 I always keep a couple of cheeses in the fridge and crackers in the cupboard just to quickly assemble when a friend (or usually my dad) stops by for a glass of wine.
 And sometimes I get a little fancy and put together a plate for just Joel and myself!